F4uzan/dynbw/README.md

 ------
 Sync is used to mass-clone repositories defined in sync.txt - as a cheap replacement of the famous 'repo' tool, it works almost the same way as 'repo'.

 To start using sync, you need to create the sync.txt.
-This file **must** be in the same directory as the dynbw script.
-In a future update, I'll try implementing a function similar to 'repo' where sync searches for the file in the current folder instead of in the same folder as dynbw.
+DynBW will search for sync.txt in the current directory you are in, hence you can have multiple sync.txt for different kernel _without_ having multiple copies of the DynBW script.

-The sync_fetch.txt is parsed using this format:
+The sync.txt is parsed using this format:

 	folder destination|branch|link to repository

+Sync also accepts commenting on lines using Shell style comments (pound/hash):

+	# This is a comment!
+	folder destionation|branch|link to repository

+Comments are ignored and won't be parsed by sync, much like a comment on a Shell script.

-So, if you were to add the master branch of dynbw, it'll be like so:
+As a small example, if you were to add the master branch of DynBW, it'll be like so:

+	# Add DynBW
 	dynbw|master|https://github.com/F4uzan/dynbw

 The repository is saved in the folder defined when calling sync.
 It is the argument you have to supply to call sync:

 	sync where_to_save

-Following the dynbw example above, the command below will save the 'dynbw' folder to 'synced' and thus it'll be vieweable in 'synced/dynbw':
+Following the 'dynbw' example above, the command below will save the 'dynbw' folder to 'synced' and thus it'll be vieweable in 'synced/dynbw':

 	sync synced

 Sync is _still_ in its very early stage.
 It is no way a replacement for the actual repo tool and will never be.
-It is meant to be a dumbed-down, easy-to-approach alternative for repo and should _only_ be used alongside dynbw.
+It is meant to be a dumbed-down, easy-to-approach alternative for repo and should _only_ be used alongside DynBW.